verbb/formie/docs/integrations/automations.md

-# Webhooks
+# Automations
-Webhooks are one of the provided integrations with Formie, and are used to forward on a payload of data to a specified URL.
+Automations are one of the provided integrations with Formie, and are used to forward on a payload of data to a specified URL.
 This can be useful to send to submission data to third-parties when a form is submitted.
 The third-party can then perform any number of actions.

 The URL can be set at the plugin-settings level, or customised per-form.
 When editing a form, you can trigger a test payload to be sent, with random-generated data to test your connections to your Webhook URL.

-There are 2 types of Webhooks Formie provides.
+## Supported Providers
+Formie integrates with the following providers:
+- Webhook
+- Zapier

 ## Webhook
 A general-purpose webhook can be used to send any URL you provide with the payload of content.
 This can be used to POST-forward content to a URL you choose.

 ### Step 1.
 Create the Integration
-1. Navigate to **Formie** → **Settings** → **Webhooks**.
+1. Navigate to **Formie** → **Settings** → **Automations**.
 1. Click the **New Integration** button.
 1. Select Webhook as the **Integration Provider**.